Use, possession or sale of cocaine in Colorado

 - 1. Unlawful use of cocaine — Colorado 18-18-404 C.R.S.

 - 2. Simple possession of cocaine — Colorado 18-18-403.5 C.R.S.

 - 3. Unlawful sale or possession for sale of cocaine — Colorado 18-18-405 C.R.S

 - 4. Colorado aggravated drug sentencing

 Using cocaine is a misdemeanor under Section 18-18-404 of the Colorado Revised Statutes.

 Although cocaine is occasionally used in hospitals or medical/surgical centers, such use is rare and is legal only when done under the supervision of an authorized medical practitioner.

-The unlawful use of cocaine is a Colorado level 2 drug misdemeanor.
+The unlawful use of cocaine is a Colorado level 2 drug misdemeanor, which carries:

 - Probation of up to 1 year;